-Most people can talk about the setting, characters, or plot of a story.
-Only a select few use and understand specialized literary terms.
-Here’s an introduction to some fancy but fun vocabulary.
+Most people can talk about the setting, characters, or plot of a story, but may not know or understand specialized literary terms.
+Here’s an introduction to some lesser known and interesting vocabulary.

 An apostrophe is a figure of speech in which the writer addresses an inanimate object, a concept, or a person who is not physically present.
 (Don’t confuse this with the other kind of apostrophe, which is a punctuation mark.)

 “O Romeo, Romeo, wherefore art thou Romeo?”
 (In Shakespeare’s Romeo and Juliet, Juliet speaks to Romeo, whom she believes is not present.)

 Metonymy involves replacing the name of something with the name of a closely related thing.
 It appears in famous literature and everyday speech.
 Here are some examples:

 I can lend a hand.
 (A hand means help.)

 O, that record could with a backward look, Even of five hundred courses of the sun, Show me your image in some antique book, Since mind at first in character was done! ―Sonnet 59, Shakespeare (Five hundred courses of the sun replaces years.)

 An onomatopoeia is a word that mimics a sound.
 For example, you might think of a buzzing bee or a fizzing soda.
 Here is an example from a famous poem:

 Tlot-tlot; tlot tlot!
 Had they heard it?
 The horse-hooves, ringing clear; Tlot-tlot; tlot-tlot, in the distance!
 Were they deaf that they did not hear? ―“The Highwayman,” Alfred Noyes

 A portmanteau combines two or more words to form a new word that expresses a single idea that is different from its component words.
 A classic example is brunch, a blend of two words: breakfast and lunch.
 Portmanteaus (or portmanteaux) are common in media and popular culture.